chewzzz1014/flask-projects/venv/README.md

 - Serve as practising project.
 Will add more contents as I progress
 - This directory is a virtual environment created using venv, with command `python -m venv venv`.
 - Inside hello.py is my first Flask application that prints Hello World on browser using the given URL.
-- Inside make_requests.py, I made GET request (form) and POST request using  `request` from Flask library
+- app.py will render HTML template, welcome.html using jinja2.

 ## Steps: Hello World
 1. Create virtual environment, with the name `venv` and activate it.